Nicholas Murray Butler: Presidency of Columbia University

 In 1901, Butler became acting president of Columbia University and, in 1902, formally became president.
 Among the many dignitaries in attendance at his investiture was President Roosevelt.
 Butler was president of Columbia for 43 years, the longest tenure in the university's history, retiring in 1945.
 As president, Butler carried out a major expansion of the campus, adding many new buildings, schools, and departments.
 These additions included Columbia-Presbyterian Medical Center, the first academic medical center in the world.

 In 1919, Butler amended the admissions process to Columbia in order to limit the number of Jewish students; it became the first American institution of higher learning to establish a quota on the number of Jews admitted.
 Butler's policy reduced the number of students hailing from New York City from 54% to 23% stemming from what was called at the time "the invasion of the Jewish student".
 This is one of the reasons why Butler has been called an anti-semite.

 In September 1931, Butler told the freshman class at Columbia that totalitarian systems produced "men of far greater intelligence, far stronger character, and far more courage than the system of elections."

 In 1937, he was admitted as an honorary member of the New York Society of the Cincinnati.

 In 1941, the Pulitzer Prize fiction jury selected Ernest Hemingway's For Whom the Bell Tolls.
 The Pulitzer Board initially agreed with that judgment, but Butler, ex officio head of the Pulitzer board, found the novel offensive and persuaded the board to reverse its determination, so that no novel received the prize that year.
 Hemingway didn't receive his Pulitzer (for The Old Man and the Sea) until 1952, after Butler's death.

-During his lifetime, Columbia named its philosophy library for him; after he died, its main academic library, previously known as South Hall, was rechristened Butler Library.
-A faculty apartment building on 119th Street and Morningside Drive was also renamed in Butler's honor, as was a major prize in philosophy.
+During his lifetime, Columbia named its philosophy library for him; after he died, its main academic library, previously known as South Hall, was renamed Butler Library.
+A faculty apartment building on 119th Street and Morningside Drive was also renamed in Butler's honor, as was a prize in philosophy.

 An in-depth look at Butler's time at Columbia University can be found in The Goose-Step: A Study of American Education by Upton Sinclair.